Number 10 Rillington Place no longer exists on the map but it was once the most notorious address in London.

 He was known for speaking in a whisper and is said to have relied on the services of prostitutes after being branded ‘Reggie-No-Dick’ during his teens.

-Christie married his wife Ethel in 1920 and had a series of jobs, including postman and typist, before being taken on by the War Reserve Police in 1939 – despite having convictions for theft and assault.
+Christie married his wife Ethel in 1920 and had a series of jobs, including postman, before being taken on by the War Reserve Police in 1939 – despite having convictions for theft and assault.

 By this time the couple had moved in to a ground-floor flat at 10 Rillington Place.